-108. In the HKSAR, matters concerning children cover a wide range of policies.
-They are taken care of by the respective policy bureaux of the HKSAR Government.
+109. Matters concerning children cover a wide range of policies, and they are taken care of by the respective policy bureaux of the HKSAR Government.
 The best interests of the child are necessary considerations in all relevant decision-making, including legislative proposals and policies, and are taken into account as a matter of course.
-Advice would be sought from HKSAR Government experts on human rights and international law where necessary to ensure compliance.
+Advice would be sought from the DoJ on human rights and international law where necessary to ensure compliance.

-109. Certain child-related policies and measures may involve more than one bureau or department.
-Mechanisms are in place within the HKSAR Government for co-ordinating and handling policies that involve different bureaux and departments.
-Mechanisms within the HKSAR Government continue to serve the need of co-ordinating policies and measures among Government bureaux and departments, ensuring that adequate consideration is given to the interests of children.
+110. Certain child-related policies and measures may involve more than one bureau or department.
+Mechanisms are in place within the HKSAR Government for co-ordinating and handling policies and measures that involve different bureaux and departments to ensure that adequate consideration is given to the interests of children.